qlem/Paint/README.md

-# paint
+# Paint
-Small paint program write in python.
+Small paint program written in python.
+A python with Basic modules.